Timothy716/AutomatedBatchProcess/README.md

 ![](Concept.png)

 ## User Guide
-Please start the InterfaceInteraction.py file from a terminal.
+Please start the UserInteraction.py file from a terminal.
+The command is python "path_to_file".
+Please note that all the .py files should be located in the same folder.